nrajasin/Network-intrusion-dataset-creator/README.md

 1. Tested with ransomware samples from unavarra.es some of which may have originated on other sites.
 1. Running the 5 process (4 queue) version on quad core machines results in  **degraded** performance by 10%.
 This is because we are CPU bound and have more processes that cores.
 1. Crylock and Razi retrieved from http://dataset.tlm.unavarra.es/ransomware/
+1. The Macbook M1 was limited by `tshark` performance as observed using `top`.
+The `tshark` process was at 100% while all the others were at 50%

 # Windowing behavior
 These examples all use the same sample data set available on the wireshark site